-Executive Vice President, Chief Operating Officer, and Chief Strategy Officer, Mount Sinai Health System
+President and Chief Operating Officer, Mount Sinai Health System

-After obtaining a Master in Business Administration (MBA) from The Wharton School with a major in health care management and economics, Ms. Pastuszko became a consultant with APM Management Consultants and later, CSC Healthcare Consulting, with a focus in strategic planning, before joining Mount Sinai.
+After obtaining a Master in Business Administration (MBA) from The Wharton School of the University of Pennsylvania with a major in health care management and economics, Ms. Pastuszko became a consultant with APM Management Consultants and later, CSC Healthcare Consulting, with a focus on strategic planning, before joining Mount Sinai.